 In terms of positives, the room is super huge and the shower could totally accommodate three people at once, if you’re into that kind of thing.

 At the same time, it had all the charm of those found next to public swimming pools or beaches, where brute force functionality takes precedence over all else.
 I guess the Kou Va is just incapable of giving their guests anything nice.

 $555 is very close to what rooms at the Sintra or Royal cost, provided you snag a big enough deal at the right time.
-As such, the Kou Va is ridiculously overpriced and no option of any kind, particularly for travelers who value comfort, warmth and money.
+As such, the Kou Va is ridiculously overpriced and no option of any kind, particularly for travellers who value comfort, warmth and money.

 Location: 5 Check In: 4 Room Size: 5 Bed: 3 Cleanliness: 3 Wifi: 3 AC: 4 Water: 0 Noise: 4 Bathroom: 4